Installing a PC IDE/EIDE CD drive

 If you are using MS-DOS you need the MS-DOS driver and MSCDEX.
 Additional information about loading and setting these drivers up on your computer can be found on our CD-ROM driver page.

-If you are using Windows 9x, Windows ME, Windows 2000, or Windows XP it is likely that if the drive is properly installed that it will be automatically detected and installed when the computer first boots up.
+If you are using Windows 9x, ME, 2000, or XP it is likely that if the drive is properly installed that it will be automatically detected and installed when the computer first boots up.

 CD Drivers can be found on our CD-ROM, CD-R, CD-RW, and DVD drivers page.